 Parabens are commonly found in most personal care products, including your shampoo and conditioner to prolong shelf life.
 There are several types of parabens.
-You can identify them by looking out for anything that ends with ‘parben’ like butylparaben, ethylparaben and methylparaben.
-It is known to cause skin irritation, reproductive issues and neurotoxicity
+You can identify them by looking out for anything that ends with ‘paraben’ like butylparaben, ethylparaben and methylparaben.
+It is known to cause skin irritation and neurotoxicity.

 Used to prevent bacterial contamination, very commonly used in wet products to increase shelf life.

 It is known to cause skin irritation.

 A probable human carcinogen found in most hair care products.
 It can cause toxicity and asthma if inhaled.

 A cluster of harmful chemicals used in 100s to increase the flexibility and softness of harmful plastics.
 You can identify them as ‘dimethyl phthalate’ on labels.
 They are often found in hair spray and artificial fragrances and are known to damage liver, kidneys, and reproductive systems.

 It might not make it to the ingredients list often, but if your hair care bottle does not mention that it is using natural (preferably IFRA certified) fragrances, and has a strong pleasant fragrance, be mindful of its presence.

 The icons you should look out for and favour:

 We, at Bare Anatomy, are proud to be following all of them, and even more with our highly researched and customized formulas and adherence to strict European Standards of clean beauty.